This article may contain compensated links. Please read disclaimer for more info.

 Be sure to sample as much cheese as you can while in Paris!
 With over a thousand different types of cheese in France and over 250 fromageries (cheese shops) in Paris, there is plenty of cheese to eat to try.

-For cheese tasting in Paris, you can either DIY by heading to your local market or nearest fromagerie to purchase a range of cheese or join a cheese tasting workshop.
-Better yet, join a combined cheese and wine tasting session, and you will feel closer to Heaven.
+For cheese tasting in Paris, you can either do it yourself by heading to your local market or nearest fromagerie to purchase a range of cheese or join a cheese tasting workshop.
+Better yet, join a combined cheese and wine tasting session in a typical cheese cellar, and you will feel closer to Heaven.

 A great way to learn how to become a Parisian is by seeing Olivier Giraud’s fun one-man show How to Become Parisian in One Hour.
 In just an hour, Olivier provides a hilarious introduction to everything you need to know to understand Parisian people.